 - 2 ½ cups half and half, whipping cream or non dairy creamer (we used Nutpods)*

-- 1 ½ tbsp white wine vinegar or white distilled vinegar
+- 1 ½ tablespoon white wine vinegar or white distilled vinegar

 - 1 cup diced cooked chicken breast (optional)*

 In a large soup pot, add the butter, onion and peppers.
 Turn heat to medium and cook for approximately five minutes or until onion and peppers soften.
 Stir on occasion to avoid burning.

 Add the water and cornstarch (or arrowroot powder) to the onion, stirring with a whisk to break up any chunks from the cornstarch.
 Bring the mixture to a boil over medium heat, add the potatoes and cook for approximately 10 minutes.